| | | | | | | |

 • Stir that risotto!
 It’s true – stirring the risotto makes it creamy.
 Don’t skip this step!

-• Hot, flavorsome broth.
+• Hot, flavoursome broth.
 I like to use a vegetable stock cube in all my risotto recipes.
 It adds an umami boost without any extra work.
 Make sure the broth is hot to cut down on the cooking time.

 • Tuiles.
 When you make the crisp cheddar cheese tuile, use the smallest grater.
 Once grated, take a very small bowl and shape the cheese into circles.
 This makes them into even rounds, achieving a professional shape.